retis-org/retis/docs/collectors/overview.md

 post-processing time to reconstruct in-kernel packets flow using the `sort` post-processing command.

+When a probe is configured with the `ftrace` option (see `retis collect --help`), it opens a tracking window for the duration of the probed function call.
+Inner probes on functions that do not take any known type as a parameter can then emit tracking events by inheriting the context established by the outer probe.
+Two sub-cases exist depending on the outer probe:

+- If the outer function takes a known type (e.g. `struct sk_buff`), the tracking context is established immediately at entry and tagged so that inner probes can find it.
+Inner probes that fire within the window will emit a tracking event with the tracking id inherited from the outer; the skb address in those events will be `0` since no known type is directly available at the inner probe site.
+- If the outer function does not take any known type, a sentinel is stored instead to mark the window as open.
+If an inner SKB-aware probe fires within that frame it replaces the sentinel with a real tracking reference; if no such probe fires the window closes without producing any tracking event.

 The `skb-tracking` collector produces the [skb-tracking](../events/skb_tracking.md) event section.